-Our responsibility is to express an opinion on City's compliance based on our audit.
-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the agreement between the City and Alameda County Transportation Commission applicable to Measure F Alameda County Vehicle Registration Fee Fund.
-Those standards and the agreement require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on the VRF Fund.
+Our responsibility is to express an opinion on the City's compliance based on our audit of the compliance requirements referred to above.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, and the agreement with the Alameda County Transportation Commission that are applicable to its Vehicle Registration Fee Program.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a material effect on the Vehicle Registration Fee Program occurred.
 An audit includes examining, on a test basis, evidence about the City's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.

-We believe that our audit provides a reasonable basis for our opinion on compliance for VRF Fund.
-However, our audit does not provide a legal determination of the City's compliance.
+We believe that our audit provides a reasonable basis for our opinion.
+However, our audit does not provide a legal determination of the City's compliance with those requirements.